Tag: San José

 • Exploring San José, Costa Rica — Stephen’s Travel Story

-My name is Stephen Adams, I’m 47, and I spent a week in San José, Costa Rica.
+My name is Stephen Anderson, I’m 43, and I spent a week in San José, Costa Rica.
 I booked a Stylish Airbnb Vacation Rental in San José that ended up being the perfect home base—comfortable, calm, and an easy walk to everything downtown.
 Stepping outside felt like changing rhythms—soft, bright mornings; warm, breezy afternoons; and evenings where the city lights stitched together a friendly skyline.

-My first stop was the Restaurante Sikwa, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
-I set aside time for the La Paz Waterfall Gardens Natural Park, which layered history and context onto the streets I was walking.
-By sunset I reached Visited Mall San Pedro, where the energy was relaxed but lively, and the food scene rewarded wandering.
+My first stop was the Visited La Sabana Parque, a perfect entry into the city’s heartbeat—neighbors greeting each other, fresh coffee in the air, and bright fruit stands.
+I set aside time for the Barrio Amon, which layered history and context onto the streets I was walking.
+By sunset I reached Visited Morazán Park, where the energy was relaxed but lively, and the food scene rewarded wandering.

 Afternoons were my favorite.
 I wandered Avenida Central and the plazas around it, watched a street performer, and ducked into a café when quick showers rolled through.
 Escazú and Santa Ana gave the day a different rhythm—sleek malls, leafy streets, and restaurants perfect for unhurried dinners.
 Getting around was easy: taxis and Ubers were simple to hail, buses were straightforward, and the whole city felt sensible to navigate.
 I kept small notes so I wouldn’t forget the details—golden light on historic façades, cinnamon warmth in café con leche, and quiet parks waking up in the morning.